statengeneraal/laws-markdown/verdrag/protocol/to/the/1979/convention/on/long-range/transboundary/air/pollution/etc/BWBV0001635/README.md

 ### 6

-Critical levels (as defined in article 1) of ozone are determined to protect plants in accordance with the Convention'sManual on methodologies and criteria for mapping critical levels/loads and geographical areas where they are exceeded.
-They are expressed as a cumulative exposure over a threshold ozone concentration of 40 ppb (parts per billion by volume).
-This exposure index is referred to as AOT40 (accumulated exposure over a threshold of 40 ppb).
-The AOT40 is calculated as the sum of the differences between the hourly concentration (in ppb) and 40 ppb for each hour when the concentration exceeds 40 ppb. *Manual on methodologies and criteria for mapping critical levels/loads and geographical areas where they are exceeded*.
-They are expressed as a cumulative exposure over a threshold ozone concentration of 40 ppb (parts per billion by volume).
-This exposure index is referred to as AOT40 (accumulated exposure over a threshold of 40 ppb).
-The AOT40 is calculated as the sum of the differences between the hourly concentration (in ppb) and 40 ppb for each hour when the concentration exceeds 40 ppb.
+Critical levels (as defined in article 1) of ozone are determined to protect plants in accordance with the Convention ’s Manual on Methodologies and Criteria for Modelling and Mapping Critical Loads and Levels and Air Pollution Effects, Risks and Trends.
+They are expressed in terms of the cumulative value of either stomatal fluxes or concentrations at the top of the canopy.
+Critical levels are preferably based on stomatal fluxes, as these are considered more biologically relevant since they take into account the modifying effect of climate, soil and plant factors on the uptake of ozone by vegetation.

 ### 7

-The long-term critical level of ozone for crops of an AOT40 of 3000 ppb.hours for May-July (used as a typical growing season) and for daylight hours was used to define areas at risk where the critical level is exceeded.
-A specific reduction of exceedances was targeted in the integrated assessment modelling undertaken for the present Protocol to provide guidance for setting the emission ceilings in annex II.
-The long-term critical level of ozone for crops is considered also to protect other plants such as trees and natural vegetation.
-Further scientific work is under way to develop a more differentiated interpretation of exceedances of critical levels of ozone for vegetation.
+Critical levels of ozone have been derived for a number of species of crops, (semi-)natural vegetation and forest trees.
+The critical levels selected are related to the most important environmental effects, e.g., loss of security of food supplies, loss of carbon storage in the living biomass of trees and additional adverse effects on forest and (semi-)natural ecosystems.

 ### 8

-A critical level of ozone for human health is represented by the WHO Air Quality Guideline level for ozone of 120 μg/m3 as an 8-hour average.
-In collaboration with the World Health Organization's Regional Office for Europe (WHO/EURO), a critical level expressed as an AOT60 (accumulated exposure over a threshold of 60 ppb), i.e. 120 μg/m3, calculated over one year, was adopted as a surrogate for the WHO Air Quality Guideline for the purpose of integrated assessment modelling.
-This was used to define areas at risk where the critical level is exceeded.
-A specific reduction of these exceedances was targeted in the integrated assessment modelling undertaken for the present Protocol to provide guidance for setting the emission ceilings in annex II.3 as an 8-hour average.
-In collaboration with the World Health Organization's Regional Office for Europe (WHO/EURO), a critical level expressed as an AOT60 (accumulated exposure over a threshold of 60 ppb), i.e. 120 μg/m3, calculated over one year, was adopted as a surrogate for the WHO Air Quality Guideline for the purpose of integrated assessment modelling.
-This was used to define areas at risk where the critical level is exceeded.
-A specific reduction of these exceedances was targeted in the integrated assessment modelling undertaken for the present Protocol to provide guidance for setting the emission ceilings in annex II.
+The critical level of ozone for human health is determined in accordance with the World Health Organization (WHO) air quality guidelines to protect human health from a wide range of health effects, including increased risk of premature death and morbidity.

 ### B